 Our other adult group is called "To the Pointe," a tribute to the small knoll on the east side of our church building which we have converted into a gathering area and call "The Pointe."
 Currently this group is pursuing a provocative and fascinating study based on the question "Was Jesus God?" and will resume that study on July 12 when we resume in-person worship and other Sunday morning activities.

 Our Sunday groups would love to welcome you for a visit.

-After Sunday groups but before worship begins, people gather in our lobby to connect, to laugh, to eat some goodies, enjoy a cup of coffee, and, in short, to be the Body of Christ Jesus wants us to be.
-There's room in the lobby... and at the goodie table... for you.
+Due to the COVID-19 outbreak, we will not resume service of refreshments in the lobby before worship, at least for the time being, when we resume in-person worship and other Sunday activities on July 12.
+The conversation part - socially distanced, of course - WILL resume.
+And when we finally are able to resume refreshments, it will again be true that after Sunday groups but before worship begins people will gather in our lobby to connect, to laugh, to eat some goodies, enjoy a cup of coffee, and, in short, to be the Body of Christ Jesus wants us to be.
+As of July 12 there will be room in the lobby... and when we resume the refreshments, at the goodie table... for you.

-In the final moments before worship begins, those willing to do so gather at the front of our worship center to pray for the worship that's about to begin, for the ministries and mission of FCCEM, and for Christians around the world who are expressing their praise to God through worship.
-This prayer time takes only a couple of minutes - hence the name - but they are as important as any minutes on our Sunday mornings.
+This is another ministry that has been suspended due to the COVID-19 outbreak, and will not resume immediately when we resume other Sunday morning activities on July 12.
+BUT THIS PRAYER GROUP DOES RESUME....in the final moments before worship begins, those willing to do so will gather at the front of our worship center to pray for the worship that's about to begin, for the ministries and mission of FCCEM, and for Christians around the world who are expressing their praise to God through worship.
+The prayer time takes only a couple of minutes - hence the name - but they are as important as any minutes on our Sunday mornings.

 - You don't have to know what you believe in order to benefit from our worship